-Bone grafting is the process of building up bones through the transplantation of healthy bone tissue into areas that lack healthy tissue.
+Bone grafting involves building up bone mass by transplanting healthy bone tissue into areas that lack healthy tissue.

 Bone Graft for Implant

-Whether you lose a tooth, suffer from gum disease, or have had a serious jaw injury, the jawbone may have already started to deteriorate.
-If the bone atrophies, or deteriorates, too far, your dental implant won’t hold to your jaw and can cause complications.
+When you lose a tooth, suffer from gum disease, or have had a severe jaw injury, the jawbone may have undergone significant deterioration.
+If the bone atrophies or deteriorates too far, your dental implant won’t hold to your jaw and can cause complications.

 We may utilize one of several different types of bone grafts.
 The one we use will depend on your unique mouth and unique needs.

 This method involves using a graft as a preventative measure.
-Donor bone tissue is placed in the area as soon as possible to build it up and prevent atrophy of the jawbone.
+Donor bone tissue is placed in the area as soon as possible to build it up and prevent jawbone atrophy.
 It will also prevent the collapse of the socket and can make recovery easier following a dental implant placement.

 Lateral Ridge Preservation Graft

-This type of graft widens the width of the jawbone to better accommodate an incoming dental implant.
+This type of graft widens the width of the jawbone to accommodate an incoming dental implant better.

 Block Bone Graft

 If there are large areas of defects in the jawbone, a block bone graft can be a good solution.
-A small block of bone is harvested from the back of the jaw and placed in the area that is struggling.
+A small block of bone is harvested from the back of the jaw and placed in the struggling area.
 It is then held in place by titanium screws.

 Sinus Lift Procedure

-This type of procedure is performed when the patient needs an implant in the upper jaw.
-An equine bone is commonly used in this instance because it doesn’t dissolve as quickly as human bone and it is the most similar to a human bone.
+This procedure is performed when the patient needs an implant in the upper jaw.
+An equine bone is commonly used because it doesn’t dissolve as quickly as human bone and is the most similar to a human bone.

 Bone Graft Cost

-As always, the price for something as varied and personal as a bone graft will vary based on the type of anesthetics used, the length of the procedure, and the number of bones that need to be grafted.
-A consultation with our dentist is the best way to find out the cost of your bone graft.
+As always, the price for something as varied and personal as a bone graft will vary based on the type of anesthetics used, the length of the procedure, and the number of bones that need grafting.
+A consultation with our dentist is the best way to determine your bone graft’s cost.

 Dental Bone Graft Recovery

-Following a bone grafting procedure, you’ll be provided with antibiotics and pain medication, if necessary.
+If necessary, you’ll receive antibiotics and pain medication following a bone grafting procedure.
 Most patients recover quickly from a bone graft procedure, but you’ll still need time for the bone graft to fuse to the natural bone.
-Each person’s healing time is different, but your dentist can keep a close eye on your progress.
+Each person’s healing time differs, but your dentist can closely monitor your progress.

 Learn More About Jawbone Graft With Compassionate Dental Care

 Get in touch with us today with any questions regarding bone grafting.
+We are excited to walk you through the dental implant process and discuss a treatment plan for your beautiful, new, confident smile!
 We’re here to help you understand the process of attaining a happier, healthier smile with our skilled and caring dental team.
-Call for a FREE Dental Implant Consultation at (847) 854-7645.
-We are excited to walk you through the dental implant process and discuss a treatment plan for your beautiful, new, confident smile!
+Call for a FREE Dental Implant Consultation at (833) 694-2266.